Dan's Tech Blog

 While Postgres offers an ENUM type, the general recommendation is NOT to use it, here I discuss why and give an alterative solution that I prefer: creating a new table and referencing foreign keys

-in Postgres CHECK
+Using NOT in Postgres CHECK constraints

 For some reason I could not find good information on this (maybe because it’s obvious).
-But you can add NOT
+But you can add NOT into your Postgres CHECK CONSTRAINTs; this is particularly useful when you find a nice succinct way to express the negation of the constraint you want.

 Ruby’s Partition Method: It Does What You Think.

-called partition that can split the values in the enumerable into two partitions based arbitrary logic.
+Ruby has a neat function in Enumerable called partition that can split the values in the enumerable into two partitions based arbitrary logic.

 Cancelling PostgreSQL Queries When HTTP Request Times Out